scaryghosts/Beomon/README.md

 The programs
 ------------

-**beomon_master_agent.py** is ran on the master/head node of the cluster.
-This program checks the status (up, down, boot, error) of compute nodes and updates the database.
-Pass a string flag of which nodes to check.
+**beomon_master_agent.py** is ran on the master/head nodes of the cluster.
+This program checks the status (up, down, boot, error, orphan) of compute nodes and updates the database.
+To use it pass a string of which nodes to check.

 Example: `beomon_master_agent.py 0-5,7-9`

-**beomon_compute_node_agent.py** is ran on each compute node and check the status of Infiniband, mount points, CPU/system temperature, etc.  It can be ran via the master/head node with:
+**beomon_compute_node_agent.py** is ran on each compute node and checks the status of Infiniband, mount points, etc as well as gathering system information such as RAM size, CPU count, etc.  It can be ran via the master/head node with:

 `beorun --all-nodes --nolocal beomon_compute_node_agent.py`

 However, it is designed to be started in daemon mode on each compute node as they boot with `99zzzbeomon`.
-Note that in daemon mode health is only checked once except for Infiniband then every 5 minutes it will only update the DB saying it checked in.
+Note that in daemon mode health is only checked once (except for Infiniband) then every 5 minutes it will only update the DB saying it checked in (and check Infiniband again).

 **99zzzbeomon.sh** is a Beowulf init script.
 Place it in /etc/beowulf/init.d and make it executable.
-Compute nodes should run it when they boot or you can run it by hand with an argument of which node you want to run it on.
+Compute nodes should run it when they boot or you can run it by hand with an argument of which node you want to start the compute agent on.

-**beomon_display.py** is a CGI script to be ran by a Web server.
+**beomon_display.py** is a CGI program to be ran by a Web server.
 This will display a table of the current status of each compute node.
 Hover over the node number to see the node's details (CPU type, RAM amount, etc.).
 It also displays a summary/status of head nodes and storage.
 This does not support Internet Explorer.

 It uses style.css and [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders).
 The style.css file is derived from unlicensed work by Adam Cerini of the University of Pittsburgh.
 The file jquery.stickytableheaders.js is from [Jonas Mosbech](https://github.com/jmosbech).

-**beomon_statsgen.py** will pull the node details (CPU type, RAM amount, etc.) out of the DB, create a CSV of these details then print the totals for the cluster.

 **beomon_zombie_catcher.py** will attempt to find processes on compute nodes which are not from a running